-Heartworm-positive dogs can be started on ivermectin-based heartworm preventative, such as Heartguard or Iverheart.
 Heartworm preventative will not kill existing adult worms, but it will prevent new ones.
-Adult worms will die naturally in about two years.
+Adult worms will die in about two years.
 Even if you can't afford to treat existing heartworms, starting them on preventative will keep your dog from further infestation.

 strong-smelling, infected area on the dog's skin.
 If you see your dog

-constantly scratching the same spot, check for an oozing,
+constantly scratching or licking the same spot, check for an oozing, red